-Students requiring focussed teaching and targeted behaviour supports are identified for support via the referral flowchart.
-The students may require Case Management involving:
+Students requiring focussed teaching and targeted behaviour supports are identified for support via discussions with a member of the Leadership team.
+These students may require Case Management involving:

-- Development of an Individual Behaviour Support Plan which clearly outlines: - Risk Assessment of targeted behaviours - Plan for acknowledging and reinforcing appropriate behaviours - Planning for correction of inappropriate behaviours - Plan for managing critical incidents if appropriate - Involvement from guidance officer; therapists (particularly in circumstances of communication and sensory needs impacting upon learning) - Observations/classroom profiling - Support provided through adjusted teaching and learning e.g. speech, social skills, motor programs, sensory processing supports, Intensive Interaction, adult mentoring and shadowing, targeted/small group social skilling; and - Implementation of restorative practices.
+- Functional Behaviour Assessment (FBA) - Development of an Individual Behaviour Support Plan which clearly outlines: - Risk Assessment of targeted behaviours - Plan for acknowledging and reinforcing appropriate behaviours - Planning for correction of inappropriate behaviours - Plan for managing critical incidents if appropriate - Involvement from guidance officer; therapists (particularly in circumstances of communication and sensory needs impacting upon learning), Internal PB4L Coach, member of the Leadership team - Observations/feedback mechanisms including coaching and mentoring by Internal PB4L Coach, Leadership Team member - Support provided through adjusted teaching and learning e.g. speech, social skills, motor programs, sensory processing supports, Intensive Interaction, adult mentoring and shadowing, targeted/small group social skilling; and - Implementation of restorative practices

-Individual Behaviour Support Plans are to be developed by the class teacher, in consultation with a member of the leadership team; and with input from a range of stakeholders including parents, agencies, and other support personnel as necessary.
+Individual Behaviour Support Plans are to be developed by the class teacher, in consultation with a member of the leadership team and/or Internal PB4L Coach, and with input from a range of stakeholders including parents, agencies, and other support personnel as necessary.
 Plans should be evaluated and reviewed on a regular basis each semester and/or if changed circumstances arise.